 Classroom guidance lessons are designed to help students succeed and create a safe school environment.
 Topics can include problem solving, study skills, emotional management, conflict resolution, embracing diversity, teamwork, goal setting, and career awareness.
 Lessons given to classes are typically 30-40 minutes long.

 We support many school-wide and student initiatives.
 We aid in the implementation of positive behavior interventions and supports, such as our bucket-filling campaign, which has decreased student behavior referrals and created a positive school culture.

-We coordinate and facilitate the Multi-Tiered Systems of Support process for students who need additional academic and behavioral support.
+We collaborate in the Multi-Tiered Systems of Support process for students who need additional academic and behavioral support.